BigDataIA-Spring2023-Team-04/Prototype/README.md

 # Link to Live application

-The chatbot is deployed on Streamlit and can be accessed using the following link:
+The chatbot is deployed on Streamlit and can be accessed using the following link: https://bigdataia-spring2023-team-04-prototype-prototype-2i2ebh.streamlit.app/

-Documentation of use cases and testing: https://docs.google.com/document/d/1BIJSANR2hE2q1OD_HA10DkJXvv5zMzkRXoOoVH6ZIQI/edit?usp=sharing
+Codelabs Documentation of use cases and testing: https://codelabs-preview.appspot.com/?file_id=1BIJSANR2hE2q1OD_HA10DkJXvv5zMzkRXoOoVH6ZIQI#3
 # Multi-Purpose Chatbot
 The Multi-Purpose Chatbot is an application that allows you to perform different types of text analysis and generation tasks using the OpenAI API.
 You can use it to translate text, analyze sentiment, and generate new text based on a given prompt.